karan-patel61/Bash1/README.md

-# Bash1
+# Bash
-Simple Bash Scripts
+Simple 4-bit display using LEDs with Bash Scripts.